-As shown in Figure 3-44, Percent Unit Capacity and City Acreage by Poverty Rate all of the sites are identified in areas of the city where the incidence of poverty is above 10 percent.
-As the entire city has been designated as low resource, site locations facilitate housing
+As shown in Figure 3-43, Percent Unit Capacity and City Acreage by Poverty Rate all of the sites are identified in areas of the city where the incidence of poverty is above 10 percent.
+As the entire city has been designated as low resource, site locations facilitate housing mobility opportunities for lower-income households in multifamily and mixed-use developments with access to the transit opportunities, services, and amenities in the downtown waterfront area.
+Overall, this income distribution is intended to enhance equal access to housing for all income categories and promote housing opportunities in integrated neighborhoods.

-FIGURE 3-44: PERCENT UNIT CAPACITY AND CITY ACREAGE BY POVERTY RATE
+FIGURE 3-43: PERCENT UNIT CAPACITY AND CITY ACREAGE BY POVERTY RATE